Varieties of chord diagrams, braid group cohomology and degeneration of equality conditions

-Any $2^j$-configuration of class $\tilde M_j$ determines uniquely the set of $2^j-1$ {\it squares participating in its construction}: it consists of the basic square $\Box$ and the images of two collections of $2^{j-1}-1$ squares participating in the construction of two $\tilde M_{j-1}$-configurations under the corresponding two maps.
-This set is obviously organized in a binary tree whose leaves are related with pairs of points of our configuration.
+Any $2^j$-configuration of the class $\tilde M_j$ determines uniquely the set of $2^j-1$ {\it squares participating in its construction}: it consists of the basic square $\Box$ and the images under maps (\ref{nine}), (\ref{ten}) of two collections of $2^{j-1}-1$ squares participating in the construction of two $ 2^{j-1}$-configurations of class $\tilde M_{j-1}$.
+This set is obviously organized in a binary tree, whose leaves are related with some pairs of points of our configuration.

-\begin{lemma} The length of the sides of the smallest square participating in the construction of a $\tilde M_j$-configuration is not less than $2\varepsilon^{T_j}$. \end{lemma}
+\begin{lemma} The length of the sides of the smallest square participating in the construction of a $2^j$-configuration of class $\tilde M_j$ is not less than $2\varepsilon^{T_j}$. \end{lemma}